Zaid-Ajaj/the-elmish-book/chapters/elm/using-css.md

 ```
 Now you can use classes that bulma provides.

 Try adding `prop.className [ "button";  "is-primary" ]` to your counter buttons to see how they look like.
-Take a look around the rest of the [Bulma documentation](https://bulma.io/documentation/) website because we will be using the it again in this chapter along with [Font Awesome](https://fontawesome.com/) which will provide us a plethora of icons that we can use in our apps.
+Take a look around the rest of the [Bulma documentation](https://bulma.io/documentation/) website because we will be using it again in this chapter along with [Font Awesome](https://fontawesome.com/) which will provide us a plethora of icons that we can use in our apps.